Software-Improvement-Group/sigridci/docs/mendix-github-actions.md

-Integrating QSM Sigrid with Mendix on a GitHub server
+Integrating Sigrid CI with Mendix QSM on a GitHub server
 ==============================================

 Please note: `QSM` is the brand name used by Mendix, in this manual we will use `Sigrid`.